Dreadnought-class submarine: Construction

 Construction started in late 2016 at the Barrow-in-Furness shipyard operated by BAE Systems Submarines, when the first submarine was provisionally expected to enter service in 2028.
 The start of construction of the second phase was announced in May 2018.
+The construction phase of the submarines is expected to last 20 years.
+The boats are being constructed in 16 "units", later grouped into 3 "mega units", before assembly in the Devonshire Dock Hall.

 In October 2018, Cammell Laird was awarded a contract to manufacture 29 non-pressure hull sections in Birkenhead.
 The MOD said in December 2018 that construction of the first submarine was on schedule and within budget.
 In April 2021, The Sunday Times reported that delays on the s may impact the Dreadnought class, which will be built in the same dock hall.
 Related concerns are a 19-month delay to an extension of the Barrow facility and a five-year delay to a Rolls-Royce factory which will build the nuclear reactors.
 However, the MOD commented that "the Dreadnought programme remains on track to deliver to schedule, with the first in class expected to enter service in the early 2030s."

 Thales Glasgow was awarded a £193 million contract in July 2023, to provide optronic masts, similar to those in use on Astute class.
 General Dynamics Mission Systems is to provide and maintain fire control systems for both Dreadnought- and American s.
 Seventy-five missile tube assemblies for Dreadnought- and Columbia-class submarines will be manufactured by Babcock in Rosyth and Bristol.
 Northrop Grumman will provide the launcher subsystem hardware for the common missile compartments in both platforms, under a $458 million contract in June 2022.
 In January 2025, Rolls Royce was awarded a £9 billion contract by the MOD, covering research, design, manufacture and support of all nuclear reactors in Royal Navy submarines.
 The contract, named "Unity", covers a period of 8 years, and will continue to support the delivery of the reactors for Dreadnought-class submarines.
-Defence Secretary John Healey said "This investment in Britain’s defence will deliver a long-term boost to British business, jobs and national security."
+Defence Secretary at the time John Healey said "This investment in Britain’s defence will deliver a long-term boost to British business, jobs and national security."